chuckclift/RssArticleEvaluator/README.md

 but this could be tweaked to ask the user for the purpose of clustering the article.

-This is a personal project, so feel free to use this code however you want to (as long as it's legal).
+This is a personal project, so feel free to use this code however you want to.